CERTCC/Vultron/docs/topics/process_models/cs/index.md

 # CVD Case State Model Introduction

-Here we revisit the CS model from the Householder and Spring 2021 report [@householder2021state]. <!-- start_excerpt -->
+Here we revisit the CS model from [A State-Based Model for Multi-Party Coordinated Vulnerability Disclosure](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=735513). <!-- start_excerpt -->
 The CVD Case State (CS) model provides a high-level view of the state of a CVD case.
 In it we model two main aspects of the case: